ChrisF1976/MMM-GoogleMapsTraffic/README.md

 - removed nearly all error messages in the console.
 - better in the behavior with other modules (I had some crazy failiures - the old module was the reason).
 - config.js remains unchanged
+- files in the mapStyle folder have a *.json ending now.
+Please update your mapStyle with this ending, too. - ```mv YOURmapStyle YOURmapStyle.json```

 ### open issue
 in the console you will see this message from google: